-The Hill City Quilt Show & Sale offers a dinner and quilt trunk show, bed turning, prizes, demonstrations, vendor mall, classes, youth fiber arts activity and more than 300 unique quilts and fiber arts will be on display.
+The Hill City Quilt Show & Sale offers a dinner and quilt trunk show, bed turning, prizes, demonstrations, vendor mall, youth arts activity and more than 300 unique quilts and fiber arts will be on display.

 Admission is $5 at the door for adults.
 Kids ages 18 & under get in free.

-DINNER AND TRUNK SHOW: Heart of the Hills Quilters presents The Dinner and Quilt Trunk Show on Saturday, September 11th at 5:00 pm at the Little White Church on Main Street.
+DINNER AND TRUNK SHOW: Heart of the Hills Quilters presents The Dinner and Quilt Trunk Show on Saturday, September 9th at 5:00 pm at the Little White Church on Main Street.
 Dinner provided by Xi Alpha Chi.

-Featured quilt artists will be announced.
+The featured quilt artists will be announced.
 Other quilt artists will show their quilts with an old fashion bed turning.
 You are invited to bring a special quilt to share.
-It will be placed on the bed and you will be able to tell it's story.
+It will be placed on a bed and you will be able to tell it's story.
 Write your info on an index card that you can read to the audience.
-For those that aren’t familiar with the term “bed turning”, they are the precursor to our modern “show and tell” programs at quilt guild meetings.
+For those that aren’t familiar with the term “bed turning”, they are the precursor to our modern “quilt show and tell” programs at quilt guild meetings.
 Back in those days, women did not have many occasions to get together socially, and when they did it was usually at someone’s home.
 They would each bring a quilt to share, and since space was limited, they would lay them all out on a bed, stacked one on top of the other.
-Each woman would take a turn and her quilt would be held up for everyone to see and exclaim over while she told the story of the quilt.
+Each woman would take a turn with her quilt which would be held up for everyone to see.
+Then she would tell the story of her quilt.

-BED TURNING: If you would like to bring a quilt to share for the bed turning, please write all your information down on an index card to read.
+BED TURNING: If you would like to bring one quilt to share for the bed turning, please write all your information down on an index card to read.

 The Hill City Arts Council celebrates all types of fiber arts and artists!

-Quilting is only one of several art forms within the category of fiber arts.
-So, in 2019 we added a new category to the Quilt Show to showcase fiber art that does not consist of quilting's three layers.
+So, in 2019 we added a new category to the Quilt Show to showcase fiber art that does not necessarily consist of quilting's three layers.
 Fiber arts is a style of art that uses textiles such as fabric and yarn to create works of art that go beyond the literal meaning of the components.
 The artwork may be functional or decorative and two or three dimensional.

-Show us your weavings, tapestries, crochet, knitting, felting, embroidery, braiding, lacemaking, basketry, rug making, book art, needle point, mixed media, macrame, cross stitching.
+Show us your felting, weavings, crochet, knitting, embroidery, braiding, lacemaking, basketry, rug making, book art, needle point, mixed media, macrame, cross stitching.
 We have been celebrating the art of quilts and quilters for over 20 years and we look forward to supporting more artists within our community through the expanded Quilt Show and Fiber Arts.

-If you are a quilter or fiber artist interested in entering the quilt show, please download the Fiber Arts category form and Fiber Arts entry forms.
+If you are a fiber artist interested in entering the quilt show, please download the Fiber Arts category form and Fiber Arts entry forms.

-If you are a vendor and would like to participate in our vendor mall please download the vendor application and mail it to the HCAC office.
+VENDOR: If you are a vendor and would like to participate in our vendor mall please download the vendor application and mail it to the HCAC office.

-The 2021 Hill City Quilt Show is brought to you through a partnership with the Hill City Quilt Show Committee, Heart of the Hills Quilters Guild, and Hill City Arts Council.
+The 2023 Hill City Quilt Show is brought to you through a partnership with the Hill City Quilt Show Committee, Heart of the Hills Quilters and Hill City Arts Council.